mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    `git clone https://github.com/WANdisco/fusion-docker-compose.git`

-2. Change to the repository directory:
+1. Change to the repository directory:

    `cd fusion-docker-compose`

-3. Run the setup script:
+1. Run the setup script:

    `./setup-env.sh`

-4. Enter `y` when asked whether to use the HDP sandbox.
+1. Choose the `Hortonworks Sandbox to ADLS Gen2, Live Hive and Databricks integration` option when prompted.

-5. You have now completed the setup, to create and start your containers run:
+1. You have now completed the setup, to create and start your containers run:

    `docker-compose up -d`